PabloPonte/gringotts-bank/DOC/GEP-07-Dark-Pacts/GUS-24-Dark-Pact-Approval-Rejection.md

 <figure align="center">
 <img src="../assets/darkPactsList.png" alt="Dark Pacts List" title="Dark Pacts List" width="800">
-<figcaption>Dark Pacts List</figcaption>
 </figure>

 The results must be ordered by loan number from oldest to newest, and show up to 10 loans per page.

 The Total Amount column refers to the total amount of the loan, is the sum of all instalment amounts.
 The Due Amount and Instalments, refers to the instalments with a due date before the actual date that are not paid yet.
+Due calculations are ignored on rejected loans.
 The Pending Amount and Payments refers to the unpaid instalments.

 ## Dependencies